neo-technology/front-end-sync/README.md

 This will take all changes to the frontend in Neo4j after a certain cutoff point, and apply equivalent commits to the openCypher frontend.
 For this to work a previous synchronization point is needed, where both repos contained identical front-end sources.
 To define this point, two commits are needed, one from openCypher and one from Neo4j.
-All changes in versions prior to the version of the commit you choose will appear to have been made in merge commits, i.e. the actual commits on older versions will not be synchronized, but their changes will appear in openCypher frontend.

 Be aware that this all fails horribly if there are no commits in neo4j, after the synchronization point, that touch the frontend.
 I don't know why.
 So, whenever you touch the synchronization point, make sure there is at least one commit afterwards that will be synchronized.